College Football Bowl Picks 2018: Predictions on Most Overlooked Games Remaining

 College Football Bowl Picks 2018: Predictions on Most Overlooked Games RemainingDecember 23, 2018

-It's easy to get lost in college football during bowl season.
-This year, 40 bowl games are on the schedule, and that started with a victory by North Carolina A&T over Alcorn State in the Celebration Bowl, and it will include with the College Football Playoff National Championship Game January 7 at Levi's Stadium in Santa Clara, California.
+Forty games are on the schedule, which started with a victory by North Carolina A&T over Alcorn State in the Celebration Bowl and will conclude with the College Football Playoff National Championship on January 7 at Levi's Stadium in Santa Clara, California.

-Obviously, fans are going to be watching the College Football Playoff games as well as the four other New Year's Six games.
-But what about the rest of the games that are scheduled to be played December 26 or later.
+Obviously, fans are going to be watching the College Football Playoff games, as well as the four other New Year's Six games.
+But what about the rest of the games that are scheduled to be played December 26 or later?

-We will look at six of the so-called lesser bowl games that are worth your time during the holiday season.
-We will also offer predictions and analysis on those games.

 Minnesota vs. Georgia Tech